Acadia Healthcare Company, Inc.

 Scan Results

 Daily timeframeAcadia Healthcare Company, Inc. provides behavioral healthcare services in the United States and Puerto Rico.
-Valued at $2.22B, ACHC is a mid-cap name in its sector.
+At a $3.17B market cap, Acadia Healthcare Company, Inc. ranks as a mid-cap company within healthcare.
 The company owns and operates acute inpatient psychiatric facilities; specialty treatment facilities comprising residential recovery facilities and eating disorder facilities; comprehensive treatment centers; and residential treatment centers, as well as facilities providing outpatient behavioral healthcare services for the behavioral healthcare and recovery needs of communities.

 Market Cap